leenasmushrooms/web/src/pages/faq/index.md

-19. A: I bought mushroom seeds , how to use them .
+19. I bought mushroom seeds , how to use them .

 	A: The seeds come in a 300-gram packet.
 You can use them to create two beds by mixing with either rubber sawdust or paddy straw.
 The methods for using the same are given in the video .